Special rules apply when co-borrowers who are not married take out a VA home loan.

 Your lender has to submit your applicationÂ for prior approval to the VA.
 Expect your full loan approval to take a little longer because of this, and build that into any offer you make.

-Current mortgage rates depend on the type of VA home loan you choose, your strength as a borrower, and how aggressively you shop for your VA mortgage.Click to see today's rates (Mar 28th, 2017)
+Current mortgage rates depend on the type of VA home loan you choose, your strength as a borrower, and how aggressively you shop for your VA mortgage.Click to see your VA loan eligibility (Apr 30th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.